-Last weekend we visited one of my favorite spots in the desert just outside of Riyadh, a beautiful place I like to call the “Secret Lake”.
+Last weekend we visited one of my favorite spots in the desert just outside of Riyadh, a beautiful place I have coined the “Secret Lake”.
 Secret, because not so many people seem to know of the existence of such a hidden gem so close to Riyadh, which I think is actually for the better.
 Unfortunately many of the most popular, picturesque picnic and camping areas have been ruined by litter!
 One such example is another desert lake, Lake Kharrarah at the Red Sand dunes, which on the weekends hosts half of Riyadh for a picnic!

-These kind of temporary desert lakes form after heavy rainfalls, normally occurring during the winter months.
+These kinds of temporary desert lakes form after heavy rainfalls, normally occurring during the winter months.
 Because the surrounding area is so arid, all the rainwater flushes down the dry hills into the valleys, from where it travels to the lowest grounds forming seasonal lakes such as this one.

 The wind blows softly through the reeds, swishing them back and forth.
 It looks like waves in the ocean.The sound is so peaceful, so calming.

 I could stare at it for hours and not get bored!

 My friend Mandi who writes the blog Under the Abaya came with us and I’m so glad she enjoyed the trip despite the lack of water!
 After our little picnic we decided to climb up the hill to catch a better view of the lake.

 My husband watched the babies next to the area we found water at, while Mandi and I made our way up the hill like nimble mountain gazelles (not).